Difference Between Relations and Functions

 The graphs of any function are the collection of all pairings (x, f (x)) that consistently express a function.

-Whenever the domain, as well as codomain, represent real number sets, every combination can be conceived as one of the Cartesian coordinate systems of a point within planes.
+Whenever the domain and the codomain represent real number sets, every combination can be conceived as one of the Cartesian coordinates systems of a point within planes.

 Main Differences Between Relations and Functions